TeriAnn's Guide to Aladdin and other brands of kerosene Mantle Lamps

 Packaged for the UK market

 The date of the name change from bug screen to insect screen seems to depend upon what source you are researching.
-The newest wholesale price list I have that says "bug screen" is 1949.
+The newest American wholesale price list I have that says "bug screen" is 1949.
 All previous wholesale price lists I have before then use the term "bug screen" (possibly because it fits the form line better?).
 The retail "Aladdin Supplies and Extra parts" price list calls them bug screens on the 1943 list and insect screen on the 1944 list.
-It is likely that the screens were always labeled and sold as insect screens for the UK market as that they were listed as insect screens in a 1935 UK price list and "bug" may not readily translate from American to UK English.
+It is likely that the screens were always labeled and sold as insect screens for the UK market as that they were listed as insect screens in a 1935 UK price list.
 The new old stock screen above was most likely packaged for sale into the UK market.

-Aladdin Australia offered the American Bug screen (Likely package labeled as insect screen) until 1926 when they introduced their own smaller bug screen that used a wire mesh for a screen.
+Aladdin Australia offered the American Bug screen (Likely package labeled as insect screen) until 1926 when Aladdin Australia introduced their own smaller bug screen that used a wire mesh for a screen at the top of a brass ring that slipped over the top outer edge of the chimney.
+Starting in 1928 when the model 12 was introduced with the new Lox-On chimney a second version of this bug screen was introduced with a slightly different diameter outer ring.
+One was marketed specifically for model 11 and earlier heelless chimneys, the other for the newer Lox on Chimney.
+This strongly implies slight dimensional differences between the Lox-On chimney mold and the heelless chimney mold.
 This bug screen was sold into the Australian market until it was replaced by the New style insect screen around 1950.

 Aladdin Austrailia bug screen